Simettric/DoctrineTranslatableFormBundle/README.md

     }

-If you have configured the Bootstrap Tabs theme in your Twig configuration, you can show your fields in the templates with the form_row tag
+If you have configured the Bootstrap Tabs theme in your Twig configuration, you can show your fields with the Boo in the templates with the form_row tag

     <div class="form-group">
         {{ form_row(form.name, {label: "name"|trans}) }}